FOX FAMILY CARE

 FOXES IN YOUR HOUSE

-Most foxes DO NOT do well, being in your house 24/7.
+Most adult foxes DO NOT NOT WELL, being in your house 24/7.
 Foxes

 love the outdoors, but also love being with their owners.